-Emilia Cederberg defended her PhD, entitled "The Ins and Outs of ESG.
-A study on the spatialities of accounting change", on December 13, 2019.
-She was awarded the Oskar Sillén Prize for best dissertation in business administration in Sweden, as well as a Wallander scholarship.
+Her PhD, entitled "The Ins and Outs of ESG.
+A study on the spatialities of accounting change" (2019) was awarded the Oskar Sillén Prize for best dissertation in business administration in Sweden, as well as a Wallander scholarship.

 The study, which was financed by the Mistra Center for Sustainable Markets and formed part of Mistra Financial Systems, explored the practice of environmental, social and governance (ESG) analysis within Nordic asset manager organizations.
 Methodologically, it combined interviews and observations, and theoretically the study was situated within socio-material studies of accounting.